 On September 19, 2019, Chardan Investments purchased 5,000,000 shares (the "Founder Shares") for an aggregate price of \$25,000.
 On July 23, 2020, Chardan Investments sold 3,250,000 Founder Shares back to the Company for an aggregate price of \$16,250.
 On August 25, 2020, Chardan Investments transferred 256,375 Founder Shares back to the Company for nominal consideration, which shares were cancelled, resulting in Chardan Investments holding a balance of 1,493,625 Founder Shares.
 On July 23, 2020, Ventoux Acquisition purchased 3,250,000 Founder Shares from the Company for an aggregate price of \$16,250.
 On August 25, 2020, Ventoux Acquisition transferred 431,125 Founder Shares back to the Company for nominal consideration, which shares were cancelled.
-On December 15, 2020, Ventoux Acquisition transferred 22,500 Founder Shares to Cindat USA LLC, an affiliate of one of the Company's directors.
-As of the date hereof, Ventoux Acquisition holds 2,796,375 Founder Shares, of which Ventoux Acquisition intends to distribute 67,500 shares to certain of the Company's directors prior to the consummation of the Proposed Public Offering, resulting in Ventoux Acquisition holding a balance of 2,728,875 Founder Shares.
+As of the date hereof, Ventoux Acquisition holds 2,818,875 Founder Shares, of which 45,000 shares Ventoux Acquisition intends to distribute to certain of the Company's directors prior to the consummation of the Proposed Public Offering, resulting in Ventoux Acquisition holding a balance of 2,773,875 Founder Shares (see Note 8).
 All share and per-share amounts have been retroactively restated to reflect the share cancellations.